 Item Explanation Transport E-MTTR (min per SEMI E10) Mean time to repair equipment-related failures (AMHS Transport); the average time to correct an equipment-related failure and return the equipment to a condition where it can perform its intended function; the sum of all equipment-related failure time (elapsed time, not necessarily total man hours) incurred during a specified time period (including equipment and process test time, but not maintenance delay downtime), divided by the number of equipment-related failures during that period.
 Notes: Refers to unscheduled, supplier dependent failures.
 Includes interbay and intrabay transport systems.
-Offline repair of components is not include in this time.
+Offline repair of components is not included in this time.
 Includes embedded software control systems (transport controllers).
 Does not include storage AMHS equipment or errors induced by the storage equipment.
 Does not include load port, FOUP carrier, or MES level software issues.
 Does not include reticle system.
-Storage E-MTTR (min per SEMI E10) Mean time to repair equipment-related failures (AMHS Storage); the average time to correct an equipment-related failure and return the equipment to a condition where it can perform its intended function; the sum of all equipment-related failure time (elapsed time, not necessarily total man hours) incurred during a specified time period (including equipment and process test time, but not maintenance delay downtime), divided by the number of equipment-related failures during that period.
+Storage E-MTT R (min per SEMI E10) Mean time to repair equipment-related failures (AMHS Storage); the average time to correct an equipment-related failure and return the equipment to a condition where it can perform its intended function; the sum of all equipment-related failure time (elapsed time, not necessarily total man hours) incurred during a specified time period (including equipment and process test time, but not maintenance delay downtime), divided by the number of equipment-related failures during that period.
 Notes: Refers to unscheduled, supplier dependent failures.
-Includes storage equipment load ports and on move.
+Includes storage equipment load ports and embedded software.

-embedded software.
 Does not include interbay or intrabay transport or incidents induced by these errors.
 Does not include FOUP carrier or MES level software issues.
 Does not include reticle system.

-Average number cycles (delivery from point A to point B) made by AMHS interbay or intrabay transport equipment before a person has to intervene to fix a failure.
+Transport MMBF (mean moves between failure) Average number cycles (delivery from point A to point B) made by AMHS interbay or intrabay transport equipment before a person has to intervene to fix a failure.
 Number of transport moves / Number of supplier dependent unscheduled failures.
-Reference transport MPH definition for details

-Item Explanation Storage MCBF (mean cycles between failure) Average number cycles (delivery from point A to point B) made by AMHS storage equipment before a person has to intervene to fix a failure.
+Reference transport MPH definition for details on move.
+Storage MCBF (mean cycles between failure) Average number cycles (delivery from point A to point B) made by AMHS storage equipment before a person has to intervene to fix a failure.
 Number of storage cycles / Number of supplier dependent unscheduled failures per quarter.
 Reference cycle time definition for details on stocker cycle.
 Stocker cycle time (seconds) (100 bin capacity) Stocker cycle time is defined as the time (in seconds) from when the Host(MCS) issues the move command to the time the stocker signals completion with the move complete command to the host.
 The physical motion is the stocker internal robot moving to a carrier at a port or storage bin, picking up the carrier, and delivering it to another port or storage bin within the same stocker.
 Stocker cycle time shall be determined as the average of several different types of moves over a period of time.
 The moves should include all ports and all shelf locations.
 Each move needs to alternate between different carriers.
 The maximum MCS communication time is assumed to be 1 second.
 Peak delivery time (minutes) Peak delivery time is considered the peak performance capability defined as the average delivery time plus two standard deviations.
 Downtime to extend system capacity when previously planned (minutes) Impact to material handling system in terms of downtime, in minutes, of the material handling system, required for making connections to system track extensions or a new storage when previsions for this expansion were incorporated in the original design.
-Time required to integrate process tools to AMHS (minutes per LP) The downtime to the transport system when a process tool is integrated to the AMHS.
-Addition of tool occurs on a track with existing vehicle traffic (no bypass units around tools).
-Assume tool is placed correctly and physical tool move in does not impact the AMHS.
-System not stopped for PIO install (tool side).
-Time includes: hardware install on track, teaching LP, software updates, and delivery testing.
-Scope ends when all vehicles have capability to deliver to new LP.
+Time required to integrate process tools to AMHS (minutes per LP)

-8 FACTORY INFORMATION AND CONTROL SYSTEMS
+FACTORY INFORMATION AND CONTROL SYSTEMS